freitz85/AppleIISd/README.md

 ## TODOs
 * Much more testing
-* SRAM option (may never work, though)
 * Enable more than 4 volumes under GS/OS
-* Use 28 pin socket to support other EPROMS than 2716 and 2732
+* Support for 6502 CPUs

 ## Known Bugs
 * Does not work with some Z80 cards present
+* Programs not startable from partitions 3 and 4 under ProDOS

 ![Front_Img](Images/Card%20Front.jpg)